Aakif17/obsidian-vault/Heart Seminar Script.md

 Posterior Interventricular Artery (Posterior Descending Artery – PDA) – supplies the posterior part of the ventricles and septum.

 Middle Cardiac Vein – runs alongside the artery and drains into the coronary sinus.

 ---

-## Interatrial Groove

-A shallow groove between the right and left atria.

-Less prominent compared to the other grooves.

-Marks the separation of the atria externally.

-Internally, it corresponds to the interatrial septum, where the fossa ovalis (a remnant of fetal circulation) is located.

----